MisTraleuh/ChessBot/README.md

 $> git clone https://github.com/MisTraleuh/ChessBot.git
 ```

+1. Navigate to chrome extensions.
+2. Enable developer mode.
-Go to chrome extensions and enable developer mode.
-Then click on "Load unpacked" and select the folder of the bot.
+3. Click on "Load unpacked" and select the ChessBot directory.

-Normally, the extension should be running 😄
+4. That's it!
+Your Chess Bot extension should now be running 😄

 ### 🏃‍♂️ Run

-Go on chess.com and play a game.
-When you want to know the best move, click on the extension icon and you will see the bests moves.
+Start a game on chess.com.
+If you're uncertain about a move, simply click on the Chess Bot extension icon to reveal the best moves available.

 ## 📝 License

-This project is MIT licensed.
-See [LICENSE](LICENSE) file for more information.
+This project is under the MIT license.
+For more details, check out the [LICENSE](LICENSE) file.